kaimath/kaimath.github.io/index.md

 I graduated from Vassar College in 2019, where my major was mathematics and my minor was urban studies.
 In my time at Vassar, I tried to accumulate what I believe is a quantitative social science toolset.
 I wrote a senior thesis in economics, which explored the relationship between the geographic shape of economic segregation and intergenerational mobility.

-Now, I’m spending two years at Harvard University’s <a href="https://opportunityinsights.org/">Opportunity Insights</a>, where I am working as a pre-doctoral fellow making use of my skills in econometrics and machine learning to study the dynamics of neighborhood economic opportunity in the United States.
-Next, I’d like to pivot to research that takes more of a sociological approach.
-I plan on applying to PhD programs in the fall of 2021.
+Then, I spent two years at Harvard University’s <a href="https://opportunityinsights.org/">Opportunity Insights</a>, where I worked as a pre-doctoral fellow making use of my skills in econometrics and machine learning to study the dynamics of neighborhood economic opportunity in the United States.
+Now, I am seeking further opportunities in research and data visualization, ideally where I can gain more exposure to sociology and public policy.
+I plan to pursue a PhD within the next 2-5 years.

 I also get amped over things like trans visibility, STEM mentorship and pipeline access, and interactive data visualization and mapping.
 I love to bond over shared interests, so please reach out if any of this speaks to you!